“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 Studies suggest that in the absence of SSB, DNA will renature, and stop polymerase progression.

 Another important protein is the sliding clamp.
 No one is talking about it, but it is important.
 The sliding clamp present on the base of DNA polymerase holds the enzyme and prevents slip-off.

 The ring-shaped sliding-clamp helps in DNA polymerase progression until it completes the lagging strand synthesis.
 It helps sliding polymerase efficiently on DNA strands without hurdles.

 Topoisomerase I and II unwind the single-stranded and double-stranded DNA simultaneously and remove the tension on the rest of the DNA.
 Let me explain it to laymen, when DNA replication progresses, by unwinding, the remaining DNA gets twisted and ultimately stops replication.

 Topoisomerase I and II cut and join DNA strands and remove tension by unfolding the twines.

 - DNA polymerase

 Nucleotides on DNA strands bind with each other by hydrogen bonds.
-Helicase has specialized properties to unwind DNA stand by breaking the hydrogen bond between two strands. it creates a replication fork and two single strands.
+Helicase has specialized properties to unwind DNA stand by breaking the hydrogen bond between two strands.
+It creates a replication fork and two single strands.

-A similar mechanism is applied here when DNA helicase unwinds the double helix, tension is increased on rest of the DNA strand (supercoiling) which is removed by topoisomerase by cutting the double-stranded and single-stranded DNA by two different topoisomerase and further ligates DNA and remove the tension of strands.
+A similar mechanism is applied here when DNA helicase unwinds the double helix, tension is increased on the rest of the DNA strand (supercoiling) which is removed by topoisomerase by cutting the double-stranded and single-stranded DNA by two different topoisomerase and further ligates DNA and remove the tension of strands.